JesseCoretta/go-schemax/README.md

 ## Fluent Methods

 This package extends fluent methods that are write-based in nature.
 Typically these methods are prefaced with `Set` or `Push`.
 This means such methods may be "chained" together using the standard Go command "." delimiter.

 Fluency does not extend to methods that are interrogative in nature, in that they return `bool`, `string` or `error` values.
-Fluency also precludes use of the `Registration` interface due to unique return signatures.
+Fluency also precludes use of the `Definition` interface due to unique return signatures.

 ## Built-In Definitions

 The following table describes the contents and coverage of the so-called "built-in" schema definitions, all of which are sourced from recognized RFCs only.
 These can be imported en masse by users, or in piece-meal fashion.
+At present, the library contains more than four hundred such definitions.

+Note that no `dITContentRule` definitions exist in any RFC at this time, thus none are available for import.

 | DOCUMENT | [LS](## "LDAP Syntaxes")  | [MR](## "Matching Rules")  | [AT](## "Attribute Types")  | [OC](## "Object Classes")  | [DC](## "DIT Content Rules")  | [NF](## "Name Forms")  | [DS](## "DIT Structure Rules")  |
 | -------- | :----: | :----: | :----: | :----: | :----: | :----: | :----:  |